Workshops & Seminars

 Power and Politics: Countering industry Involvement in the Development of Health Policy

-Countering Unhealthy Influencers – how to respond when Big Tobacco, Big Alcohol, Big Soda, and Big Salt demand a seat at the policy development table?
+Countering Unhealthy Influencers – how to respond when Big Tobacco, Big Alcohol and Big Food demand a seat at the policy development table?

 This workshop will explore the politics of policy decision making in the sphere of public health.
 Industry often has a prime seat at the table, with rhetoric that emphasizes the need to ‘get the balance right’.